braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension/cdi_segments.md

 ## Troubleshooting

 - Your query might timeout when it reaches your maximum runtime, which is set up for each connection sync on the **Cloud Data Ingestion** page.
 The maximum runtime allowed is 60 minutes.
-- Make sure your SQL is written using [Snowflake syntax](https://docs.snowflake.com/en/sql-reference/).
+- Make sure your SQL is written using appropriate syntax for your data warehouse.